varnish/Varnish-Book/varnish_book.rst

   - boolean operators, e.g.: ``RespStatus >= 500 and RespStatus < 600``
   - parenthesis hierarchy
   - negation using ``not``

+.. training: increase the space between the above list and the line below.

 Examples of Varnish log queries::